S3N4T0R-0X0/BEAR/README.md

 Create a dedicated private text channel for the Discord Agent and add both Bot applications to the channel.

-Copy the Channel ID with Discord Developer Mode enabled.
-Discord provides the Channel ID through the Copy Channel ID option when Developer Mode is enabled.
+Copy the `Channel ID` with Discord Developer Mode enabled.
+Discord provides the Channel ID through the Copy Channel ID option `when Developer Mode is enabled.`

 <img width="1366" height="623" alt="Screenshot From 2026-09-09 17-11-04" src="https://github.com/user-attachments/assets/2b6b3d49-1092-4cf9-86dd-b0ff62612610" />

-The same Channel ID is used by the C2 configuration and the Discord Agent so both sides communicate through the same Discord channel.
+The `same Channel ID is used by the C2 configuration and the Discord Agent` so both sides communicate through the same Discord channel.

+Make sure the same permissions configured in the Discord Developer Portal are also enabled for the Bot applications in the channel.

 ### 4. Configure the Discord Agent Sample